Lyftrondata/GitBook/technology-analytics/assembla/prerequisite.md

 ---
 description: >-
-  This section describes the prerequisites for connecting Zoho Creator to Lyftrondata.
-To complete the prerequisites, the user must have admin access to Zoho Creator.
+  This section describes the prerequisites for connecting Assembla to Lyftrondata.
+To complete the prerequisites, the user must have admin access to Assembla.
 ---

 # Prerequisite